-- 15.1.5 The County recognizes the importance of coordinating the Municipal road hierarchy with the transportation networks of adjacent municipalities and the Province of Alberta; and will continue to promote open communications and cooperation between all parties to improve and address mutual transportation issues and concerns. - 15.1.6 The regional transportation system shall be developed in general accordance with Map 9: Transportation Network. - 15.1.7 No new direct access shall be approved from the Plan area to Highway 1A unless otherwise determined to be necessary by the Province and County.
+- 15.1.5 The County recognizes the importance of coordinating the Municipal road hierarchy with the transportation networks of adjacent municipalities and the Province of Alberta; and will continue to promote open communications and cooperation between all parties to improve and address mutual transportation issues and concerns. - 15.1.6 The regional transportation system shall be developed in general accordance with Map 9: Transportation Network and the Bearspaw Transportation Network Analysis.

-- 15.1.8 The County encourages and supports opportunities to connect to a regional public/private transportation system when deemed feasible based on growth of the Plan area.
-Development of such a system shall consider design standards, costs associated with upgrading the road network, and long-term operation and maintenance requirements. - 15.1.9 Where required, Local Plans shall: - a) Be designed to accommodate existing and/or potential changes in access to the provincial transportation network, as identified on Map 9, and identify the land required for future highway interchanges. - b) Be designed to accommodate transit opportunities wherever connections are feasible based on the County's long-term transit opportunities.
+- 15.1.7 No new direct access shall be approved from the Plan area to Highway 1A unless otherwise determined to be necessary by the Province and County. - 15.1.8 The County encourages and supports opportunities to connect to a regional public/private transportation system when deemed feasible based on growth of the Plan area.
+Development of such a system shall consider design standards, costs associated with upgrading the road network, and long-term operation and maintenance requirements. - 15.1.9 Where required, Conceptual Scheme or Master Site Development Plans shall: - a) Be designed to accommodate existing and/or potential changes in access to the provincial transportation network, as identified on Map 9: Transportation Network, and identify the land required for future highway interchanges. - b) Be designed to accommodate transit opportunities wherever connections are feasible based on the County's long-term transit opportunities.